Mercury14/myblog/index.md

 # Simon Bartlett

-Welcome for my space on the internet where I share information on my current projects, ideas and thoughts.
+Welcome to my space on the internet where I share information on my current projects, ideas and thoughts.